deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="next">Quickstart, MNIST and Running Examples</a>

-Try [running a few examples with our Quickstart](../quickstart.html), and then take a look at our [**MNIST tutorial**](../mnist-tutorial.html).
+Try running a few examples with our [Quickstart](../quickstart.html), and then take a look at the [MNIST tutorial](../mnist-tutorial.html).
 If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).

 ###<a name="source">Working With Source</a>